dnnsharp/sharp-scheduler-guide/imap.md

 **WARNING: **For each credential in the group a thread will be created.
 We recommend you to limit this to 20 entries.

-* **Edit Manage Credentials** opens a frame where the Groups and its entries can be configure.
+* **Edit Manage Credentials** opens a frame where the Groups and its entries can be configured.
   * **Group Title** - the title used in the Credential option.
   * **Credential Entries** - set for a group:
     * **Entry Title** - determine a suggestive name for your entry;